Neurone/discord-archiver/README.md

 # Discord Archiver

 Archive Discord channel messages locally.
-Automatically downloads message history and monitors for new messages in real-time.
+Automatically downloads message history and monitors for new changes in real-time.

 ## Quickstart